♫ Listening to: Living in Oblivion by Anything Box ♫

 Cut 4 Amy's Dreamy candy bars into small pieces if you haven’t already.

-Blend the soaked and rinsed cashews, the melted cup of coconut butter, the teaspoon and a half of vanilla extract, the half cup of sucanat or organic sugar, the two-thirds cup of canned pumpkin, and the tablespoon of pumpkin pie spice in the blender until smooth.
+Blend the organic raw cashews that you soaked and rinsed, the melted cup of coconut butter, the teaspoon and a half of vanilla extract, the half cup of sucanat or organic sugar, the two-thirds cup of canned pumpkin, and the tablespoon of pumpkin pie spice in the blender until smooth.
 This step requires patience because you need to blend for 20 seconds and stop the blending to scrape down the sides with a silicone spatula and repeat.
 I would do this as many times as you can until you get too impatient to continue.
 I would recommend 5 times at the minimum.

 Mix in half of the candy bar pieces.
 I mix in the pieces that are smaller and save the larger ones for the top.